 Petitions with LACOE and CCSDO.
 Petitions have been occasionally filed with LACOE to divide portions of the District into smaller school districts.
 In addition, the County Committee on School District Organization (the "CCSDO") has been periodically requested to approve petitions to form school districts within the District.
-The evaluation of such petitions requires extensive review of 10 critical factors, including equitable division of assets and liabilities and compliance with socio-economic diversity requirements and existing legal mandates.
-Under State law, an equitable allocation of existing

-District debt obligations, including the Bonds, would be required in any division of the District.
+Pursuant to Education Code Section 35730.1, the evaluation of such petitions requires extensive review of 10 critical factors, including equitable division of assets and liabilities and compliance with socio-economic diversity requirements and existing legal mandates.
+Under Education Code Section 35736, an equitable allocation of existing District debt obligations, including the Certificates, would be required in any division of the District.
 As of the date of this Official Statement, there are no petitions pending with LACOE or CCSDO to divide the District.
 The District is unable to predict whether any petitions to create school districts within the District will be filed or the impact that any such petitions would have on the District.